openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 The following workarounds are suggested to resolve this issue:
 1. Use Python 3.6/3.7 to convert MXNet\* models on Windows
 2. Update MXNet: pip install mxnet=1.7.0.post2
-Note that you might have conflicts between previously installed PyPI dependencies.m
+Note that you might have conflicts between previously installed PyPI dependencies.

 #### 105. What does the message "The IR preparation was executed by the legacy MO path. ..." mean? <a name="question-105"></a>

 For the models in ONNX* format, there are two available paths of IR conversion.
 The old one is handled by the old Python* implementation, while the new one uses new C++ frontends.
 Starting from the 2022.1 version, the default IR conversion path for ONNX models is processed using the new ONNX frontend.
-Certain features, such as `--extensions and` `--transformations_config`, are not yet fully supported on the new frontends.
+Certain features, such as `--extensions`, `--transformations_config` and `--freeze_placeholder_with_value` (which can be specified also by `--input`), are not yet fully supported on the new frontends.
 For `--extensions`, only paths to shared libraries (.dll and .so) are supported.
 For `--transformations_config`, MO supports JSON configurations with defined library fields.
+Inputs freezing is not supported on the new frontends at all.
 The IR conversion falls back to the old path if a user does not select any expected path of conversion explicitly (by `--use_new_frontend` or `--use_legacy_frontend` MO arguments) and unsupported pre-defined scenario is detected on the new frontend path.